RHP-ZBC/RHP-ZBC/README.md

 This account is initialized by one...but meant for two.

-There might be a loooong story about a silly boy and a special girl in the future.
+There will be a loooong story to be written, which is about a silly boy zbc and a special girl rhp meet together in the future.
 At least I hope so.

 If not, then just leave me alone...with lifelong sorrow and regret.